awesome-astra/docs/docs/pages/astra/astra-cli.md

 astra db create-keyspace demo -k ks2 --if-not-exist
 ```

-- If the database is not found you will get a warning message and a dedicated code returned.
-To see your new keyspace you can display your database details
+- If the database is not found, you will get a warning message and a dedicated code returned.
+To see your new keyspace, you can display your database details.

 ```
 astra db list-keyspaces demo